wandb/wandbot/README.md

 - It features periodic data ingestion and report generation, contributing to the bot's continuous improvement.
 You can view the latest data ingestion report [here](https://wandb.ai/wandbot/wandbot-dev/reportlist).
 - The bot is integrated with Discord and Slack, facilitating seamless integration with these popular collaboration platforms.
 - Performance monitoring and continuous improvement are made possible through logging and analysis with Weights & Biases Tables.
 Visit the workspace for more details [here](https://wandb.ai/wandbot/wandbot_public).
-- Wandbot has a fallback mechanism for model selection, which is used when GPT-4 fails to generate a response.
+- Model-agnostic fallback system with support for OpenAI, Anthropic, and Google models.
 - The bot's performance is evaluated using a mix of metrics, including retrieval accuracy, string similarity, and the correctness of model-generated responses.
 - Curious about the custom system prompt used by the bot?
 You can view the full prompt [here](data/prompts/chat_prompt.json).